Flea treatments and their impact on water quality

 However, these aquatic insects are extremely sensitive to pollution.
 Fipronil and similar chemicals persist on a pet’s coat for weeks and can remain active for up to 90 days, even though they kill fleas within just 24–36 hours.
 As we stroke our treated pets we can also contaminate our hands with these chemicals and the health risks associated with long-term exposure are unknown.

-Once in the water, these insecticides can wipe out aquatic invertebrates such as mayfly and dragonfly, disrupting the delicate balance of our wetland ecosystems.
+Once in the water, these insecticides can wipe out aquatic invertebrates and disrupt the delicate balance of our wetland ecosystems.
 The degradation rates of these chemicals in the environment are uncertain but may be months or longer.

 UK studies and testing have shown that fipronil and similar chemicals are being found in rivers across the UK at concentrations known to harm wildlife.